cap-security-cartel/report-generator/source/report.md

 These conditions are likely to occur in normal protocol operation, especially during periods of high utilization.

-## Recommendation Consider one of the following changes to address this issue:
+**Recommendation:** Consider one of the following changes to address this issue:

 1. Modify the `divest()` function to add a small tolerance for rounding errors: